Yusif-Hamdaani/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-THIS IS ALL ABOUT C - POINTERS, ARRAYS AND STRINGS - PART 2
+THIS IS ALL ABOUT ALX 0X06: C - POINTERS, ARRAYS AND STRINGS - PART 2
 ----
 At the end of this project, we are expected to be able to explain to anyone, without the help of Google the following;